Foreign Government & International Organization Documents

 Lamont Level D which contains the government documents and microfilm is now closed.
 Anyone wanting material must fill out a paper form at the Lamont Circulation Desk.
 Material will be delivered within 2 hours.
 Faculty and their RAs can be admitted to Level D by a librarian and left there alone.
 Anyone else who needs physical access can be there in the presence of a librarian by appointment.
 In any case the request form needs to be filled out for anything leaving Level D. More information.

-Do an Author search (adjust from any field to author) on your country in HOLLIS Advanced Search and then refining to Location: Documents (Lamont) should put you in the proper call number range.
+Do an Author search (adjust from any field to author) on your country in HOLLIS Advanced Search with Search Scope: Documents (Lamont).
+Example.
+This should put you in the proper call number range.
 Most foreign government documents are in a series of Widener call numbers (this material was transferred from Widener).
 Some recent documents have Library of Congress numbers (Doc-LC) and a few have been sent to storage without call numbers.
+Note that many records for former colonies bear only the colonial names (Gold Coast instead of Ghana), and can retrieved only with the colonial name as a Keyword search.
+List of former colonies with the new names.

 You can browse the foreign government document Widener call numbers.
 Example for Russia-